numpy/numpy/doc/source/reference/arrays.promotion.rst

 * NumPy ``timedelta`` can in some cases promote with integers.

 .. note::
-    Some of these rules describe the state as of NumPy 2.0 and details may be surprising and are under consideration to be change in the future.
-    However, changes always have to be weighed against backwards compatibility concerns.
-    Please raise an issue if you have particular ideas about how promotion should work
+    Some of these rules are somewhat surprising, and are being considered for change in the future.
+However, any backward-incompatible changes have to be weighed against the risks of breaking existing code.
+Please raise an issue if you have particular ideas about how promotion should work.

 Details of promoted ``dtype`` instances
 ---------------------------------------
-The above promotion mainly refers to the behavior when mixing different DType classes.
+The above discussion has mainly dealt with the behavior when mixing different DType classes.
 A ``dtype`` instance attached to an array can carry additional information such as byte-order, metadata, string length, or exact structured dtype layout.